iiNet Ultra Broadband FTTB FAQ

-The iiNet ULTRA Broadband FTTB network is available in select buildings nationwide.
-The easiest way to confirm availability is to check your address on our website.
+The iiNet Ultra Broadband FTTB network is available in select buildings nationwide.
+Just check your address on our website.

 What is FTTB?

-Fibre to the Building is an internet technology that has fibre optic cable leading to the building's Main Distribution Frame (MDF), typically in the basement or in a locked telecommunications cabinet.
-From there, the MDF connects to the wall socket in your unit via the building's internal copper cabling.
+Fibre to the Building is a type of internet where fibre optic cable leads to the building's Main Distribution Frame (MDF), typically in the basement or in a locked telecommunications cabinet.
+From there, the building's internal copper cabling runs from the MDF to the wall socket in your unit.

-To use your included FTTB Phone (VoIP) service, all you'll need is a standard phone to plug into your FTTB modem.
+We'll provide an iiNet modem.
+If you'd like to use the included FTTB Phone service to make calls over the internet, you'll need a VoIP-compatible phone to plug into your modem.

-Additionally, some premises may require a Network Termination Unit (NTU).
+Some premises may also require a Network Termination Unit (NTU).
 If this is the case, we’ll supply this to you without charge.
 The NTU remains the property of iiNet and should not be removed from the premises once installed.

 What happens when FTTB is installed?

 If an FTTB installer is required to visit your premises, we'll be in touch to book a suitable appointment with you.
-An installation is typically not required if FTTB has been previously connected at your address.
+An installation may not be needed if FTTB has been connected at your address before.

 Many types of devices that are normally connected to phone lines (such as medic alarms, back-to-base alarms, EFTPOS machines, fax machines and more) can work over the FTTB network, however, please contact the service provider to make sure - you may need to order a specific type of phone service or move to a data-based solution.

 Please note that iiNet does not offer a Priority Assistance service.
-If you have Priority Assistance or believe you may be eligible, please consider this before lodging your application.
+If you have Priority Assistance or believe you may be eligible, please consider this before lodging your order.

 Was this information helpful?